 - CIMO scholarships for Doctoral-level studies and research at Finnish universities;

 - institutional scholarships offered by the higher education institutions themselves, especially for those enrolled in Masters programmes that carry a tuition fee for non-EU/EEA nationals.

-You may be eligible to apply for some study abroad scholarships in your home country and from international organisations and foundations.
-You should contact the individual organisation to find out more.
+You may be eligible to apply for some study abroad scholarships in your home country, and from international organisations and foundations.
+Contact the individual organisation to find out more.

-As an EU citizen, you are permitted to live in any EU country while studying as long as you:
+As an EU citizen, you're permitted to live in any EU country while studying as long as you: